Analytics dashboards provide aggregated insights into translation activities across all projects of the organization.

 Main differences with legacy Strings analytics:

-• Reviewed keys are now excluded from the Ready for review keys metric.
+Reviewed keys are now excluded from the metric.

-• The Untranslated words metric was called Words not translated in the legacy Strings analytics.
+The metric was called Words not translated in the legacy Strings analytics.

 The pivot table highlights the contribution of the users, on keys and words.